mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 database systems, and text processing.
 I am the author of a book on neural networks.

 In my social science work, I focus on research and program evaluation in workforce development and training, labor markets, income security, and higher education.
 At Abt Associates, I am currently working on a study for the U.S. Department of Labor (DOL) that focuses on analyzing the career trajectories of workers to see how these trajectories can inform the design of career pathway programs.

-I have also worked on site impact studies for the Pathways for Advancing Careers and Education (PACE) randomized controlled trial (RCT) evaluation of career pathways for the U.S.
-Department of Health and Human Services (HHS).
+At Abt, have also worked on site impact studies for the Pathways for Advancing Careers and Education (PACE) randomized controlled trial (RCT) evaluation of career pathways for the U.S. Department of Health and Human Services (HHS).
 I was on the analysis team for the Green Jobs and Health Care evaluation, which also looked at career pathways programs.
-He is currently working on the Career Pathways Intermediate Outcomes (CPIO) Study, which is HHS’s follow-on study for PACE and the related Health Profession Opportunity Grants (HPOG) study, as well as its follow-up study (HPOG 2), which arealso sponsored by HHS, and is applying techniques from machine learning to that study.
+I am currently working on the Career Pathways Intermediate Outcomes (CPIO) Study, which is HHS’s follow-on study for PACE and the related Health Profession Opportunity Grants (HPOG) study, as well as its follow-up study (HPOG 2), which are also sponsored by HHS, and am applying techniques from machine learning to that study.

 I was a principal investigator for Abt’s RCT for the Robin Hood College Success Prize, which measured the impacts of behavioral interventions delivered through smartphone apps